stolls01/python_homework/rosalind_exercises/gc.md

 **Given:** At most 10 DNA strings in FASTA format (of length at most 1 kbp each).
 **Return:** The ID of the string having the highest GC-content, followed by the GC-content of that string.

-open input = fasta file
+open input = fasta file.
 strip all lines contained, return them in list

-with loop, go through all lines in stripped list make a list containing the dna indices make a list containing the concatenated dna strings
+with loop, go through all lines in stripped list. make a list containing the dna indices. make a list containing the concatenated dna strings.

 ```python
 for lines in read_input(filepath):